Thomas Dolby: Stage name

 The stage name Thomas Dolby originated from a nickname "Dolby" that he picked up in the early 1970s, when he was "always messing around with keyboards and tapes".
 The name derives from the name of the audio noise-reduction process of Dolby Laboratories used for audio recording and playback.
 He adopted the stage name "Thomas Dolby" to avoid confusion with British singer Tom Robinson, who was popular when he began his career.
 Early publicity implied that "Dolby" was a middle name, and that Dolby's full name was Thomas Morgan Dolby Robertson; this is legally incorrect, but he does sometimes informally go by the initials TMDR.

 After Dolby released "She Blinded Me with Science" in 1982, Dolby Laboratories expressed concern regarding the stage name.
 Dolby's record label refused to make him change his name, and Dolby Labs did not raise the issue again until later.
 After a lengthy legal battle, the court decided that Dolby Labs had no right to restrict the musician from using the name.
 It was agreed that he would not release any electronic equipment using the name.

-Thomas Dolby, the son of the Dolby Laboratories founder Ray Dolby, is a novelist and filmmaker.
+Dolby is unrelated to Thomas "Tom" Dolby, who is a novelist, filmmaker, and son of the Dolby Laboratories founder Ray Dolby.

+Music career

+In the late 1970s Dolby formed the Camera Club with Bruce Woolley.
+After leaving the Camera Club he joined Lene Lovich's band as keyboardist and wrote her hit song "New Toy".
+He also wrote songs for other artists and worked as a record producer before launching his solo career in 1981.